 The disconnect is profound, the cognitive dissonance alarming, the absurdity spectacular—that professed Christians are the very violent, vicious, bloodthirsty predators Jesus spent his days here telling people to look out for.
 He was warning humanity against his own.
 He was prophesying against the American Conservative Church in America in 2017.

 For many people, Evangelical Christianity here hasn’t been about Jesus in a few decades.
 It long ago sold its soul to the Republican Party for a few pieces of silver and some Supreme Court seats.
 But over the past year and particularly in recent weeks, politicians on the Right have almost literally said, “To Hell with Jesus.
 We have a blank check now.
 We’re God now.”
 And in the short-term it probably feels like they’re winning, as they butcher lamb after lamb, gorging themselves on every morsel of power they can grab.
 We all see the overreach; the feeding frenzy that honors no laws, respects no life, and affirms nothing resembling Jesus.
 They think this is victory.

 But there is a price for this terror and it is the future of the very faith they profess and profit from.
 They are the loudest and most convincing deterrent against their religion to a watching world who know wolves when they see them.
 They are making Jesus synonymous with the massacre we’re witnessing and making Christianity irrelevant in the process.

 Not long from now, these same supposed men and women of God will lament why the Church has died.
 The exodus from organized religion will continue until the only ones left are those now exploiting the people.
-They will condemn the immoral culture who have rejected God, failing to realize that they have been the ones who’ve made Jesus so objectionable.
+They will condemn the immoral culture who has rejected God, failing to realize that they have been the ones who’ve made Jesus so objectionable.
 The Church will shrivel until it become a tiny sanctified gated community of self-righteous hypocrites.
 And eventually they will do what starving animals do when prey is scarce: they will turn on each other until they are extinct.